pazz/alot/docs/source/usage/modes/thread.rst

         :---add_tags: add 'Tags' header to the message :---shell: let the shell interpret the command :---notify_stdout: display cmd's stdout as notification
-        :---field_key: mailcap field key for decoding (defaults to: 'copiousoutput')

 .. _cmd.thread.print: